Outlinenoun

 Fig.: To sketch out or indicate as by an outline; to create a general framework of (a plan, system, discourse, course of thought), for which the details need to be added; as, to outline an argument or a campaign.

-the line that appears to bound an object
+The line that appears to bound an object

-a sketchy summary of the main points of an argument or theory
+A sketchy summary of the main points of an argument or theory

-a schematic or preliminary plan
+A schematic or preliminary plan

-describe roughly or briefly or give the main points or summary of;
+Describe roughly or briefly or give the main points or summary of;

-‘sketch the outline of the book’; ‘outline his ideas’;
+Sketch the outline of the book

-draw up an outline or sketch for something;
+Draw up an outline or sketch for something;

-trace the shape of
+Trace the shape of